How Fulfillment Wins in Walmart

 This is a guest post from the Symphony Commerce team.

-With over 88 million unique monthly visitors and 19,000 third-party sellers, Walmart has quickly jumped to the top of every Amazon seller’s radar.
+With over 88 million unique monthly visitors and 19,000 third-party sellers, Walmart has quickly jumped to the top of every Amazon seller’s radar, and many sellers are now considering the pros and cons of selling on Walmart vs. Amazon.
 While it offers an enormous opportunity for budding Amazon sellers, it also presents several key challenges.

 As almost all sellers are aware by now, Amazon removed their brand-neutral packaging option for multichannel orders from their popular Fulfillment by Amazon (FBA) service last Fall.
 In response, Walmart banned all sellers from using FBA to fulfill Walmart orders.

 This has presented an enormous challenge for sellers who have all their inventory in FBA.
-What was once a simple transition to sell on multiple marketplaces has now become a major project requiring separate supply chains and fulfillment solutions.
+What was once a simple transition to sell on multiple marketplaces has now become a major project requiring a separate Walmart supply chain and fulfillment solution.

 In response, most sellers have resorted to fulfilling orders out of their own office or warehouse, which has led to missed SLAs, slower shipping times and lower feedback ratings.
 In fact, Marketplace Pulse conducted a study comparing the average customer ratings of the top 100 Amazon Sellers with the top 100 Walmart Sellers.
 While the top Amazon Sellers boasted an average rating of 4.9/5, Walmart Sellers averaged a rating of 3.9/5.
 They ran sentiment analysis on poor Walmart seller reviews, finding that “most reviews are complaining about shipping issues - products taking too long to ship or returns not being free.
 On Amazon top sellers are either using Fulfilled by Amazon or have perfected their own shipping, while on Walmart the sellers are left to deal with their own fulfillment.”